Optical vortex: Properties

 is a solution to the paraxial wave equation (see paraxial approximation, and the Fourier optics article for the actual equation) consisting of the Bessel function.
 Photons in a hypergeometric-Gaussian beam have an orbital angular momentum of mħ.
 The integer m also gives the strength of the vortex at the beam's centre.
 Spin angular momentum of circularly polarized light can be converted into orbital angular momentum.

 Creation

-Several methods exist to create hypergeometric-Gaussian modes, including with a spiral phase plate, computer-generated holograms, mode conversion, a q-plate, or a spatial light modulator.
+Methods of creating optical vortices work by taking a plane wave or Gaussian beam and increasing the phase of the wave at each by point $l \phi$, where $l$ is the orbital angular momentum of the beam and $\phi$ is the angle along the plane transverse to the direction of light propagation.
+Generation methods include spiral phase plates, holograms, spiral fresnel lenses, cylindrical lenses, spatial light modulators, and q-plates, as well as others.